awwdev/rpg/README.md

 # Mini
-Minimal library - simple, readable and extendable.
+Essential library / framework (for game development and media) - modern, readable and extendable.

-- Containers (Array, Bitset, String)
+- Containers (Array, Bitset, String, Map)
 - Global allocator functions
 - Logger and Profiler
 - Math (Matrix, Quaternion)
 - Window and window events
-- Vulkan Renderer and UI (heavy wip)
+- Vulkan Renderer and UI
-- Misc (Types, Utils)
+- Utils (Types)

 This is Work In Progress!

+## How to run?
+- I am using VS Code (with some C++ extensions)
+- Batch files are included to fire up the compiler (msvc)
+- Need of C++20 (heavy use of "designated initializers" for vulkan)
+- You probably need to spend some time to setup your IDE / editor to run this code, but everything is included

 # Rationale